VladPrytula/funcan_rl/Day 1.md

 The $\sigma$-algebra, therefore, is the mathematical formalization of **observability**.
 It defines the universe of events to which we can assign a probability.
 Consequently, any function that represents a quantity of interest—be it a policy $\pi: \mathcal{S} \to \mathcal{A}$ mapping states to actions, or a value function $V: \mathcal{S} \to \mathbb{R}$—must be compatible with this structure of observability.
 Such functions are termed **measurable**.
 They are the only functions we can meaningfully integrate to compute expectations, which is the central operation in evaluating and improving policies.
 This section establishes this fundamental grammar.

+**Learning Objectives:**
+*   Define $\sigma$-algebras and measures, and articulate their role in constructing a formal probability space.
+*   Understand the properties of measurable functions and prove their closure under arithmetic operations and composition with continuous functions.
+*   Reflect, why the concept of measurability is an indispensable prerequisite for a coherent theory of stochastic control and reinforcement learning.
 ---

 ### **I. Core Theory Part A: σ-Algebras**